Raoul Wallenberg at work in Budapest. Photo: Thomas Veres

 Official date of death: 31 July 1952 (as declared by the Swedish Tax Agency in October 2016)

-Prior to Wallenberg’s arrival in Budapest, Valdemar Langlet, a delegate of the Swedish Red Cross, was assisting the Swedish legation.
+Prior to Raoul Wallenberg’s arrival in Budapest, Valdemar Langlet, a delegate of the Swedish Red Cross, was assisting the Swedish legation.
 Langlet rented buildings on behalf of the Red Cross and put up signs such as ‘Swedish Library’ and ‘Swedish Research Institute’ on their doors.
 These buildings then served as hiding places for Jews.

 To achieve his objectives, Wallenberg sometimes had to use unconventional methods, even bribery.
 This initially made the other diplomats of the Swedish legation sceptical, but when Wallenberg’s efforts yielded results, he quickly received backing.
 His department expanded, and there were several hundred people working there at its peak.